Vector Resonant Relaxation and Statistical Closure Theory. II. One-loop Closure: Results

 \textit{Symmetry}.
 In Fig.~\ref{fig:Maps_full}, we note that for the triangles (a), (c) and (d), ${ S_{\ell_{1} \ell_{2} \ell_{3}} (0 , t_{2} , t_{3}) }$ is antisymmetric with respect to the diagonal ${ t_{2} \!=\! t_{3} }$.
 This is because these triangles are such that ${ \ell_{2} \!=\! \ell_{3} }$ (Table~\ref{tab:Table_triangles}).
 As a result, following the symmetry from Eq.~\eqref{eq:intro_CL}, the isotropic three-point correlation must be antisymmetric with respect to the exchange ${ t_{2} \!\leftrightarrow\! t_{3} }$.
 Triangle (b) does not exhibit such an antisymmetry because it satisfies ${ \ell_{2} \!\neq\! \ell_{3} }$.

 \textit{Amplitude}.
 In Fig.~\ref{fig:G_3_profile_full}, we note that the amplitude of the isotropic skewness $S^{L}$ strongly depends on the triangle configuration.
 Since the initial conditions of isotropic \VRR\ are quasi-Gaussian (Section~\ref{sec:Invariance}), we have ${ S^{L} \!=\!
 0 }$ for ${t_1\!=\!t_2\!=\!t_3\!=\!0}$.
 The triangles (a) and (b) are associated with a non-vanishing bare prediction.
 As a result, for these triangles, non-Gaussianities grow rapidly, reaching order unity within one coherence time, $\Tc$.
 This reflects the regime of strong turbulence, in which dynamically-generated non-Gaussianities become large.
 For such triangles, the bare \MSR\ prediction already captures most of the signal.
 By contrast, the triangles (c) and (d) are associated with a vanishing bare prediction.
 In that case, the amplitude of the skewness is found to be 10 to 40 times smaller than that of triangles (a) and (b).
-These weaker signals originate from the perturbative dressing of non-Gaussianities, as already visible in Fig.~\ref{fig:Maps_Gamma}.
+These weaker signals originate from the dressing of non-Gaussianities, as already visible in Fig.~\ref{fig:Maps_Gamma}.
 As such, the one-loop renormalisation scheme generates additional, but small, contributions that gradually fill in the three-point correlations.
 In summary, the bare \MSR\ prediction reliably captures strong non-Gaussianities, while the one-loop renormalisation scheme refines this description and accounts for additional weak non-Gaussianities at other scales.
 Phrased differently, higher-order closures account for further (small) non-Gaussianities beyond the bare prediction.
-This reflects, a posteriori, the perturbative nature of the expansion from Eq.~\eqref{diag:one_loop}.